yannickjemmely/Mida/README.md

 Mida is designed to:
 - Trade financial assets such as stocks, crypto, forex or commodities;
-- Operate with any broker account using only JavaScript/TypeScript;
+- Operate with any broker and exchange account using only JavaScript/TypeScript;
 - Automate and backtest trading strategies through expert advisors;
 - Analyze market prices with indicators and analysis interfaces.